ojaksch/Gehstocks-Mist_FPGA/SuperGlob_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Super Glob port to MiSTer by Sorgelig
+-- Arcade: Super Glob port to MiST by Gehstock
 -- 10 November 2017
 --
 ---------------------------------------------------------------------------------